GenieFramework/Genie.jl/README.md

 ```julia
 julia> touch("app/resources/books/views/new.jl.html")
 ```
-Make sure that it's this content:
+Make sure that it has this content:
 ```html
 <!-- app/resources/books/views/new.jl.html -->
 <h2>Add a new book recommended by Bill Gates</h2>